-The daytime weather will vary mostly between 75F and 85F, sometimes a little hotter.
-The nighttime temperatures will hover around 65F-70F.
+The daytime weather will vary mostly between 70F and 85F.
+The nighttime temperatures will hover around 55F-70F.
 Relative humidity will be 80-90%.
-August is during the rainy season.
+June is the beginning of the rainy season.
 Expect rain in the afternoon and evenings (and it is such a lovely sound to hear the rain coming down in the forest outside your window!).